Government Communication Service Propriety Guidance

-Government departments have responsibility for ensuring that the conventions on propriety are observed and that value for money is being achieved.
-The principal source of advice to ministers and heads of department is the departmental Director of Communications.
+Government departments have a responsibility for ensuring that the conventions on propriety are observed and that value for money is being achieved.
+The principal source of advice to ministers and heads of departments is the departmental Director of Communications.

 Officials planning publicity or advertising campaigns should consult their departmental Director of Communications at the earliest stage and Heads of Department should ensure that the Director of Communications and the finance division have sufficient opportunity to advise on proposals for paid publicity.
-All proposals for paid activity are subject to scrutiny under the Cabinet Office ERG administered expenditure controls and expenditure is only permitted where:
+All proposals for paid activity are subject to scrutiny and expenditure is only permitted where:

 - The Government has a legal duty to provide people with information, such as changes to legislation or public services

-- Marketing and advertising is critical to the effective running of the Government
+- Marketing and advertising are critical to the effective running of the Government

-- There is robust evidence that marketing and advertising delivers measurable outcomes that meet government objectives.
+- There is robust evidence that marketing and advertising deliver measurable outcomes that meet government objectives.

-Further guidance on the ERG approvals process is available on the GCS website.
-No contractual arrangements with third party suppliers can be entered into without prior approval under the terms of the controls.
+No contractual arrangements with third-party suppliers can be entered into without prior approval under the terms of the controls.

 If the departmental arrangements work well, the need for reference to central advice on propriety should be very limited.
-Central advice should be sought in the following three, distinct circumstances:
+Central advice should be sought in the following 3, distinct circumstances:

 - If a publicity proposal falls into a category where central reference is mandatory, as is at present the case for paid publicity in advance of legislative approval

-- If a proposal is novel or contentious in expenditure terms, in which case early reference to the Cabinet Office team who administer the ERG controls is advised
+- If a proposal is novel or contentious in expenditure terms, in which case early reference to the Cabinet Office team who administers the ERG controls is advised

 - Where a minister, Head of Department or Director of Communications wants a second opinion on the compatibility of a proposal with the current central guidance.

-Paid publicity is used extensively by the Government to recruit people in various front line public services.
-This is generally non-controversial, but the cost must still be justified, proposals for paid advertising activity are subject to ERG approval.
+Paid publicity is used extensively by the Government to recruit people for various front-line public services.
+This is generally non-controversial, but the cost must still be justified.

 Value for money